-Topics :
+Topics:

-Sets and Geometry Whole number concepts and operations Algebraic reasoning
+Sets and Algebraic reasoning Whole number concepts and operations Geometry

-Supplies: We have a fairly complete set of supplies in the classroom, but you will need to have the following at home to do some of your assignments: Scissors, tape, colored pencils (or similar), and a ruler.
-You will also need a calculator occasionally, and you should bring it to class.
+Supplies: We have a fairly complete set of supplies in the classroom, but you will need to have the following at home to do some of your assignments: scissors, tape, colored pencils (or similar), and a ruler.
+You need a calculator occasionally, and you should bring it to class.

 Grading: Your grade will be based primarily on your scores on homework, projects, quizzes and tests.
 Homework will count as 20% of your grade.
-Your grade will be based on your weighted average (mean).
-Letter grades will be at least as high as those determined by:
+Your grade will be primarily based on your weighted average.
+Letter grades will be at least as high as those determined from your weighted average by:

-A: 93-100% A-: 90-92% B+: 87-89% B: 83-86% B-: 80-82% C+: 77-79% C: 73-76% C-: 70 -72% D+: 67-69% D: 60-66%
+A: 93-100% A-: 90-92% B+: 87-89% B: 83-86% B-: 80-82%